-Will the pound, which has risen against the U.S. dollar, continue to climb?
-Market participants will be watching for signs of its direction during European trading hours.
+Will the pound, which has risen against the U.S. dollar, continue to gain ground?
+All eyes are on its direction during European trading hours.

 17.10.2025